 - Significant change of your destination

-- A change of more than 12 hours to the time you leave the UK or your destination or, in the case of Cruise bookings, a change of time of embarkation or disembarkation by more than 12 hours
+- A change of more than 12 hours to the time you leave the UK or your destination or, in the case of Cruise Package bookings, a change of time of embarkation or disembarkation by more than 12 hours

 - If we downgrade your accommodation by a lower official rating

-- If the swimming pool will not be available for an extended period during your Package and no alternative pool is available either at the property or nearby
+- If the swimming pool will not be available for an extended period during your Package Holiday and no alternative pool is available either at the property or nearby

 - A significant change of itinerary missing out two or more ports altogether.